 Don’t overthink the seasoning.
 My recipe for air fryer green beans has a little twist at the end that will take them up a notch regardless of seasoning.

-Air Frying the Seasoned Green Beans
+How to Air Fry Green Beans

 I used an 8-quart Instant Pot Duo Crisp for air frying.
 Eight minutes at 400ºF, shaking around the five-minute mark, seemed to do the trick for my test batches.
 The size of your air fryer basket will affect cook time.
 You may want to reduce the time by a few minutes for larger baskets or extend a few minutes for smaller air fryers.
 Shaking an extra time is also a good idea for smaller baskets.